-The minor in early childhood education provides an opportunity for you to develop a foundation of knowledge and skills through coursework that includes an introduction to the early childhood profession and development of the child in their prenatal, infant and toddler years or in their pre-school and primary years.
-Working with an early childhood program advisor you will select the classes that are best for your interests.
+The minor in early childhood education allows students to develop a foundation of knowledge and skills through coursework that includes an introduction to the early childhood profession and development of the child in their prenatal, infant and toddler years or in their preschool and primary years.
+Working with an early childhood program advisor, students will select the classes that are best for their interests.

-This minor is a great choice for Bachelor of Arts degree-seeking students who need to satisfy their minor requirement or Associate of Arts students who want to explore accounting as an area of interest.
+This minor is a great choice for Bachelor of Arts degree students who need to satisfy their minor requirement, or for Associate of Arts students who want to explore early childhood education as an area of interest.

 Graduates will develop the knowledge and skills needed to meet State of Alaska requirements for employment as administrators or teachers in licensed centers and as aides in elementary schools.
 Coursework also fulfills minor or concentration requirements for degrees in other disciplines.

 Due to high demand for qualified early childhood professionals, graduates usually have a variety of options for employment.
 The many career options include working with infant, toddler, preschool and children K-3rd grade.
 The following types of positions are filled by early childhood education graduates:

 - Before and after school child care providers

 - Child caregivers

 - Family assistance administrators